MooersLab/org-mode-voice-in/README.md

 I use these voice commands to draft org-mode documents within 750 words.com.
 Then, I copy and paste my dictated text into Emacs for further editing.

-Yes, I am not a fanatical Emacs user; I use other tools.
+I am not a fanatical Emacs user; I use other tools.
 I would use these other tools even if VS Code was my favorite text editor.

 As indicated on my front page, I ardently believe Emacs is the ultimate text editor and that anyone serious about working with text and most computer code will eventually use it.